mentionm/crypto-resources/README.md

 - [Rarity Sniper](https://raritysniper.com/) - Universal NFTs rarity checker that works with SOL and ETH.
 Also, allows checking the rarity via the Discord server.
 - ~~[Moment Ranks](https://momentranks.com) - Powerful NFTs tool with tons of features.
 It allows us to follow whales' accounts too.~~ *Not working*
 - [Rarity Sniffer](https://v2.raritysniffer.com/index) - A rarity tool that catches collections shortly after the mint process completes.
-- [MoonRank](https://moonrank.app/) - Holds a big collection of SOL NFTs.
+- [MoonRank](https://moonrank.app/) - This holds a big collection of SOL NFTs.
-- [RarityMon](https://www.raritymon.com/) - Universal rarity checker for ETH and SOL.
+- ~~[RarityMon](https://www.raritymon.com/) - Universal rarity checker for ETH and SOL.~~ - *Closed*.

 ### 📆 Calendars
-- [NFT Calendar](https://nftcalendar.io/) - a database of upcoming NFT drops (both, SOL and ETH).
+- [NFT Calendar](https://nftcalendar.io/) - a database of upcoming NFT drops (both SOL and ETH).
 - [NFT SOL](https://nftsolana.io/) - A list of upcoming SOL NFTs with Google Calendar feature. *Missing some solid projects*

 ## 🔧 Other Tools
-- [Nansen](https://www.nansen.ai/) - On-Chain analysis tool for tracking ETH wallets activity and their actions.
+- [Nansen](https://www.nansen.ai/) - On-Chain analysis tool for tracking ETH wallet activity and their actions.
 Has a separate section for NFTs.
 - ~~[Solradar](https://solradar.io/) - Check floors, volumes, listed count, and more.
 Works on SOL only.~~ *Closed*
 - ~~[Solanalysis](https://solanalysis.com/) - Market caps, floors, and performance stats of various SOL NFTs.
-Also, has a list of Upcoming NFTs.~~ *Not working*
+Also, it has a list of upcoming NFTs.~~ *Not working*

 ### 📨 Newsletters
 -[Zima Red](https://andrewsteinwold.substack.com/) - Deep dive into the NFT markets.
 Provided by [@Andrew Steinwold](https://twitter.com/AndrewSteinwold).